DivanteLtd/magento2-module-topbar/README.md

    * Go to home page and check that topbar is visible

 2) DisableTopbarTest:

    `Requirements which must be fulfilled before test start: none`

    Test scenario:
    * Log in to admin panel
    * Go to Stores => Configuration => Divante Extensions => Topbar
-   * Set Topbar as Enabled
+   * Set Topbar as Disabled
    * Go to home page and check that topbar is not visible